 Featuring one of the crisper photos and a dunk, 1992-93 Skybox is actually one of the better Shaq rookie designs.
 This is not a great thing.
 The real star of the card appears to be the large red banner that occupies over a third of design.
 This is even more apparent given that O'Neal is aligned to the left of the card instead of the center.

-While it is largely synonymous with quality images, the 1992-93 Stadium Club rookie for Shaquille O'Neal actually features the most bizarre image on the list.
-In the air while holding the ball low with both hands, Shaq seems more concerned with getting that last bit of Gatorade off his lip than finishing the dunk.
+While it is largely synonymous with quality images, the 1992-93 Topps Stadium Club Basketball rookie for Shaquille O'Neal actually features the most bizarre image.
+Holding the ball low with both hands while in mid-air, Shaq seems more concerned with getting that last bit of Gatorade off his lip than finishing the dunk.
 All kidding aside, the basic Stadium Club rookie is solid, but collectors are most interested in the Beam Team insert.

 In addition to the base and inserts for Shaq, there is also a Members Only parallel exclusive to Topps that was issued as a stamped factory set.
 Featuring all 400 base cards and the Beam Team insert, the full print run totals 10,000 sets.

-The most unique rookie for Shaquille O'Neal is also the most rare.
-However, this is early 1990s "rare" which means there are still a ton out there.
+The most unique Shaquille O'Neal rookie card is also the rarest.
+However, this is early-1990s rare, which means there are still a ton out there.
 Featuring a progression image of Shaq dunking, the card comes in two forms.
-This main rookie (#1 NBA DRAFT PICK) was issued in Series 2 packs but is still card #1.
-In addition, a Trade Upper Deck redemption came in the first series and is detailed below.
+This main rookie—labeled "#1 NBA DRAFT PICK"—was issued in Series 2 packs but is still somehow card #1.
 There are also multiple subset cards for O'Neal that are not nearly as popular.

 Other Key Early Shaq Cards

-The aforementioned Classic did not just issue base cards for O'Neal, but autographs as well.
-Available with hand-numbered print runs and found in a few products, collectors can locate several signed versions.
-The most valuable option tends to be the LSU dunk image below with a print run of 500.
+Classic did not just issue base cards for O'Neal, but autographs as well.
+Available with hand-numbered print runs in a few products, collectors can locate several signed versions featuring the earliest pack-pulled Shaq autograph cards.

-The first of two notable inserts for O'Neal in Hoops, Magic's All-Rookie Team includes the ten best 1992-93 rookies according to Magic Johnson.
+The first of two notable inserts for O'Neal in Hoops, Magic's All-Rookie Team includes the best 1992-93 rookies according to Magic Johnson.
 Coming as no surprise, Shaq leads things off at the first spot.
-Found in Series 2 boxes, the All-Rookie Team cards are fairly rare and average 1:30 packs.
+Found in Series 2 boxes, the All-Rookie Team cards average 1:30 packs.

 Continuing the redemption trend, Skybox got in on the fun as well with this colorful draft image that was not too hard to pull via redemption at a reported 1:8 packs.
 I like to imagine the large gold name banner is there to censor O'Neal flipping the bird but I don't think this is actually the case, especially since you can see his fingers at the top.

-The other redemption from Skybox combines six rookies, including Shaq, on one card with the Head of the Class insert.
-Issued through a mail-in wrapper promotion, the cards are serial numbered to 20,000 copies.
+The other redemption from Skybox combines six rookies, including Shaq and Alonzo Mourning, on one card with the Head of the Class insert.
+Issued through a mail-in wrapper promotion, the cards are serial-numbered to 20,000 copies.

 The true standout of the 1992-93 cards for Shaquille O'Neal, Beam Team is a name that still carries respect in the hobby to this day.
-Designed around the NBA halftime light show, the popular insert includes Shaq as well Michael Jordan.
+Designed around the NBA halftime light show, the popular 1992-93 Stadium Club insert includes Shaq and Michael Jordan.
 It is both the most popular and valuable among Shaq's earliest cards.